brandontreb/Countly-Corona/README.md

 1. Corona-Countly uses [GGData](https://github.com/GlitchGames/GGData) to aid with disk caching when offline.
 Clone that repository and copy GGData.lua into a subdirectory of your Corona application called util.
 2. Copy countly.lua into the util directory as well

+When you are done, your files should look like this:

+Corona_Project
+|-util
+  |- GGData.lua
+  |- countly.lua
+|-main.lua

 ## Using The Countly Module

 First, import the countly module into main.lua